arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 - Since clinical research efforts don't always collect biospecimen data.
 - When you cannot link the the biobank, treat instance_id as the IDs you use for samples taken from participants
+- Can use Epic Patient ID (start with Z) as the local_participant_id
 - The list of required files we collect for this file are as follows:

 > - participant_manifest.csv